-All 13s are required to study at least one Modern Foreign Language listed in Block A. If a pupil wishes to study either Spanish or Italian with French, they must choose French in both Blocks B and C (two lessons).
+All 13s are required to study one Modern Foreign Language listed in Block A. If a pupil wishes to study two languages, either Spanish or Italian alongside French, they must choose either Spanish or Italian from Block A and French from Block B. French, unlike all other options in Block B, requires two lessons per week rather than one.
+This leaves a choice of only one other option apart from French in Block B.

-Studying two Modern Foreign Languages to GCSE is only appropriate for strong and dedicated linguists and it is important that pupils who are interested in pursuing this option discuss this first with Mme Montet, Head of Modern Foreign Languages (smontet@harrodian.com).
-Please also note that beginner sets in Spanish and Italian will not be offered, therefore pupils must have studied these languages in the 11s and 12s in order to pursue them in the 13s.
+Studying two Modern Foreign Languages to GCSE is only appropriate for strong, dedicated and highly committed linguists and it is important that pupils who are interested in pursuing this option discuss this first with Mme Montet, Head of Modern Foreign Languages (smontet@harrodian.com).
+Please also note that beginner sets in Spanish and Italian will not be offered, therefore pupils must have studied these languages in the 11s or 12s in order to pursue them in the 13s.
 Finally, if French is dropped in favour of either Spanish or Italian, it will not be possible to restart it at GCSE in the 14s and 15s.